BrunoFerreira95/B-company/README.md

 Help with new technology, build innovations.

 The road, it’s built a well document flow how to make a plot system.
+The learning flow, it’s not known of a waterfall.
+Trying to be disruptive own applying your grow has developer.